Moir\'e Artifact Reduction in Grating Interferometry Using Multiple Harmonics and Total Variation Regularization: Methods

 \subsection{Regularization}

 Regularization is included in the iterative estimation of the true phase step positions to avoid overfitting higher order harmonics that lead to oscillations in the fit parameters and remnant Moiré patterns in the attenuation, differential-phase, and dark-field images.
 Different regularization functions are chosen for the estimation of the phase step positions for the reference and sample acquisitions.
-Both cases require the use of the 2-dimensional anisotropic total variation (TV), shown in Equation \ref{eq:total_variation}, where $f$ is some function of $(x,y)$ and $\nabla_{x,y}$ represents the first derivative in the $x$ or $y$ direction.
+Both cases require the use of the 2-dimensional normalized anisotropic total variation (TV), shown in Equation \ref{eq:total_variation}, where $f$ is some function of $(x,y)$ and $\nabla_{x,y}$ represents the first derivative in the $x$ or $y$ direction.

 For the reference acquisition, the regularization term used was the total variation of the magnitude of each harmonic, $a_n(x,y)$, including the zeroth harmonic.
 Each harmonic uses a different weighting factor, $\lambda_n$, as shown in Equation \ref{eq:reference_regularization}.
 This aims to reduce the oscillations in the individual fit parameters.
-However, we ultimately only care about the oscillations in the images, not the individual fit parameters.
+However, we ultimately only care about the oscillations in the final images, not the individual fit parameters.
 Because of this, the estimation of the sample's phase step positions was regularized by the TV of the three images: attenuation, $\Gamma(x,y)$, differential-phase, $\Delta\phi(x,y)$, and dark-field, $\Sigma(x,y)$.
 Each image was weighted by their own regularization factor, as shown in Equation \ref{eq:sample_regularization}.
+Recall that in all cases, each iteration's phase steps, $\boldsymbol{\vec{x}_g}$, are used in the multi-harmonic model to calculate the parameters and the three images.

+The weight of each regularization term, $\lambda_j$, is calculated such that the scale of the regularization terms will match the MSE, as shown in Equation \ref{eq:auto_lambda_calculation}.
+This has the added benefit of normalizing all of the regularization terms to account for any total variation that results from noise as opposed to Moiré artifacts.
+This calculation is performed using the initial phase steps for each harmonic stage and held fixed for every iteration in that stage.
+An additional scaling factor is characterized as an order of magnitude, $\delta$, and it allows us to change the optimizer's regularization-to-loss weighting ratio.